Jannis234/jm-overlay/README.md

 # Welcome!

 It looks like you have found my personal portage overlay.
-This overlay contains mostly random ebuilds that might be useful for somebody.
+This overlay contains mostly random ebuilds that may or may not be useful for somebody.

 # Adding the overlay
-The overlay is available using layman.
-Just run "layman -a jm-overlay" and you should be able to use it.
+The overlay is available through app-eselect/eselect-repository.
+After installing, you can add it by running
-If you don't want to use layman, just clone the git repository somewhere and add the path to "PORTDIR_OVERLAY" in your make.conf

-# Updating md5-cache
-The directory metadata/md5-cache can contain cache files to speed up portage when working with ebuilds from the overlay.
-This overlay does not include these files (anymore), so it is recommended to generate these yourself.
-To do that, just run:
 ```
-egencache --update --repo=jm-overlay
+eselect repository enable jm-overlay
 ```

 # Quality of this overlay
 Everything in this overlay should be considered experimental!
-While I try to keep the quality of the ebuilds as high as I can, Gentoo can run in many different configurations and I can't test all of them myself.
-If you have any problems or suggestions, feel free to report them on github.
+While I try to write ebuilds with reasonable quality, they are mostly just tested on my personal machines (amd64).
+Since Gentoo can run in many other configurations, there might be cases where an ebuild won't build or install correctly.
+If that happens to you, please feel free to report the problem on Github so I can fix it.